Practical Methods for Fixing a Dripping Garbage Disposal

 WHAT TO DO IF YOUR GARBAGE DISPOSAL DRAIN IS CLOGGED

-Never use drain cleaner in a garbage disposal.
-It can damage the plastic parts inside the disposal.
-You can also be splashed with the caustic liquid while working to clear the clog.
-Beware!
-Never stick your fingers into a garbage disposal.
-Trust us — not a good idea.
-In many instances, your dishwasher drains through your garbage disposal.
+• In many instances, your dishwasher drains through your garbage disposal.
 This allows the disposal to grind any large food particles that may be drained out of your dishwasher.
 There are some jurisdictions, however, where the plumbing code prohibits such a connection.
-WHAT TO DO WHEN YOUR DISHWASHER DRAINS THROUGH THE DISPOSAL

-Run some water in the sink so your plunger has at least a ½-inch of water to create a seal and plunge vigorously up and down several times.
+• Run some water in the sink so your plunger has at least a ½-inch of water to create a seal and plunge vigorously up and down several times.
 You may need to repeat this several times.
-Run hot water down the drain to clear any residue that remains.

 Do you appreciate more info about Garbage Disposal Leaking From Bottom?
 Make feedback down the page.
 We would be glad to hear your reactions about this blog post.
 Hoping that you come back again before long.
 Remember to set aside a second to share this blog entry if you enjoyed reading it.
 I enjoy reading our article about Garbage Disposal Leaking From Bottom.